 If you don’t want to contribute to the clichĆ© that gaijin (foreigners) are impolite, dirty and a nuisance, here are a few community rules to observe in Japan.

-People line up everywhere.
-The Japanese literally line up, in stations, at bus stops, to order food, to enter a placeā¦ Queuing areas are often marked on the ground, otherwise you just follow the flow.
+• People line up everywhere.
+The Japanese literally line up, in stations, at bus stops, to order food, to enter a placeā€¦ Queuing areas are often marked on the ground, otherwise you just follow the flow.

-We don’t eat while walking, mainly so as not to loiter and disturb the people walking behind us, but also so as not to get our food dirty (and also, because food in Japan is an art and we enjoy our food).
+• We don’t eat while walking, mainly so as not to loiter and disturb the people walking behind us, but also so as not to get our food dirty (and also, because food in Japan is an art and we enjoy our food).
 There are often places to eat when you buy food on the street, otherwise you have to eat in front of the shop where you bought it (as some people will tell you).
 The shopkeeper who sold you the food will collect any waste.

-Smoking is generally forbidden in public places, except in designated areas (which are often a little hidden so as not to obstruct the view of passers-by).
-Smoking where it’s forbidden is punishable by a fine, so it’s more than a question of good mannersā¦
+• Smoking is generally forbidden in public places, except in designated areas (which are often a little hidden so as not to obstruct the view of passers-by).
+Smoking where it’s forbidden is punishable by a fine, so it’s more than a question of good mannersā€¦

-There are very few public garbage cans, apart from those for bottles and cans near the vending machines.
+• There are very few public garbage cans, apart from those for bottles and cans near the vending machines.
 You don’t throw your garbage in the public toilets, you take it with you and throw it away at home (or give it to the shop where you bought your food).
-So remember to take a small plastic or cloth bag with you so you can collect your garbage š.
+So remember to take a small plastic or cloth bag with you so you can collect your garbage šŸ˜‰.

-On public transport, there are usually places for people with special needs.
-You can sit there, but the space is freed up as soon as an elderly person, injured person, pregnant person, person with a small childā¦ needs it.
+• On public transport, there are usually places for people with special needs.
+You can sit there, but the space is freed up as soon as an elderly person, injured person, pregnant person, person with a small childā€¦ needs it.

-Don’t listen to music or videos on your phone in the street, and certainly not on public transport.
+• We don’t talk loudly on public transport, or in public spaces in general (including on the telephone).
+Also don’t listen to music or videos on your phone in the street, and certainly not on public transport.

 Purchases

-Have cash!
-In one month, having paid for everything we could with a credit card, we needed ā¬1,000 in cash (for 2 people), for visits to the temples and for many restaurants (+ topping up the IC card, ta-q-bin, souvenirs in the temples, snacksā¦).
 You can withdraw cash in konbini (convenience stores) at the best rate.
 To avoid fees altogether, I advise you to use a Revolut card (which we used for all our card payments, by the way, as it allows you to pay free of charge almost anywhere in the world).

-Find out in advance about the stores you want to visit.
-Stores are scattered (especially in Tokyo), and many are in basements or on one floor, with unfamiliar chains and logosā¦ If you’re planning to buy something in particular, make a list of the stores you’ll be looking for in advance, by doing a little research on the net.
+If you’re planning to buy something in particular, make a list of the stores you’ll be looking for in advance, by doing a little research on the net.
 Also look for store logos and names written in Japanese characters so you know what to look for.
 I’ve started a list which you can find at the end of the article!

 You can buy Tax Free in Japan (always check your country’s regulations on what you can bring back from abroad).
-You can do this for as little as 5,000 or 5,500 yen (around ā¬35) tax-free in the same store on the same date (in participating stores).
+You can do this for as little as 5,500 yen (around ā‚¬35) tax-free in the same store on the same date (in participating stores).
 When a store participates, it’s usually written in large letters in the window.

 To benefit from tax free (i.e. not to pay the 8% tax on food or 10% on other goods), you usually have to go to a special checkout (this will be indicated in the store).
 Your purchases will be recorded on your passport.